TechSmith/screencast-api-docs/README.md

-# Screencast API Documentation (app.screencast.com)
+# Public Screencast API Documentation
-Welcome to the Public API documentation for app.screencast.com.
+Welcome to the public API documentation for app.screencast.com.

 **[only public information should be put in here]**